terrytaylorbonn/terrytaylorbonn.github.io/0-qs.markdown

 ### **[2 NN demos](/2_models/)**

-Tiny demos that can also run on a CPU.
+Tiny demos that can also run on a CPU (the numbering in the partial list of demos below matches the numbering of the demos).
   - **2.1.2 Tiny NN** (very basic NN).
   - **2.2.1 Tiny CNN** (very basic CNN for recognizing digits 0-9).
   - **2.3.6.1 Tiny transformer** (very basic TF that outputs "hello world..." for input "h").
   - **2.5 Tiny Robotic NN** (very basic demo of using NN to avoid obstacles).

-**NOTE: About my use of "tiny" demos and analysis based on Alex-Net CNNs (2012) and GPT-3 (2020) throughout this site**.
-The core of AI is not rapidly evolving.
+NOTE: The core of AI is not rapidly evolving.
 The simple demos on this site are the best demos if you want to understand the core mechanics of how AI really works.
-For example, page **[2.3.6.1b D5 tiny TF algorithm details](/2.3.6.1b-d5-tiny-tf-algorithm-details/)** (draft, WIP) explains in detail the simplest demo (its not simple) of the LLM TF QKV (context) mechanism
+For example, page **[2.3.6.1b D5 tiny TF algorithm details](/2.3.6.1b-d5-tiny-tf-algorithm-details/) (draft, WIP) explains in detail the simplest demo (its not simple) of the LLM TF QKV (context) mechanism.

 *QKV is still the core of LLM AI (**[video](https://youtu.be/lSDC6-BdVus?t=357)**)* <br>
 <img src="/assets/kv.png" alt="drones" width="40%">